My first exposure to radio as a hobby was in the Cub Scouts. There was a merit badge for radio in the Wolf Cub Scout Book.

 In the pack of transistors were a 2N107 and a 2N170.
 I used these, along with some parts from the 50-in-1 project box, to build an AM radio that would drive a speaker!
 This was quite a feat for me at the time.
 A good antenna and ground were required, of course.
 I build this radio in one of what seemed to be dozens of cigar boxes we had in a closet at home.
 Dad smoked a lot of cigars.

-Dad traded Frank some scrap copper wire for a Heathkit GR-64 receiver for me to use.
+Dad bought a used Heathkit GR-64 receiver for me to use.
 He made a dipole antenna under the eave of the house using brown screw in insulators, and brought the feed line (300 ohm twin lead) in my bedroom window.
 We connected it to the receiver and instantly filled the room with Morse code and voice transmissions.
 I listened to this receiver for many hours, and became more interested as time went by.
 Who were these people, where were they from and what equipment were they using?
 Most questions were answered listening to the voice stations, but as for the code stations, I had no Idea.

 The next step was getting a license.
 In the winter of 1970, I attended a code and theory class for the Novice license.
 The class was offered by the Wabash Valley Amateur Radio Association, and was held in Holmstedt Hall at Indiana State University.
 I picked up the code fairly quickly.
 The theory was hard for me to understand at the time.
 I memorized the entire License Manual, even though I didn’t know what some of it meant.
 I was able to pass the Novice exam and 5 WPM code as a result of this class.
 I was first licensed as WN9KIX in the summer of 1971 after finishing the 6th grade.